GLOV: Guided Large Language Models as Implicit Optimizers for Vision Language Models: Experimental Evaluations

-\textbf{Generalization to VQA:} We further evaluate our method on the visual question answering task proposed by~\citet{geigle2024foci}.
-Specifically, they formulate fine-grained visual recognition into a four-way multiple-choice VQA task, where one choice is the ground truth and the other $3$ are~\emph{hard negatives}, selected by (closest) cosine similarity scores to the ground truth, by using SigLIP~\citep{siglip}.
-To obtain the results for our~\method in Table~\ref{tab:vqa} we optimize the \texttt{<question>} asked as prompt to the VLM.
-The most effective prompts discovered at the end of the optimization are listed in the Appendix Sections~\ref{subsec:app:lov-prompts-llava-vqa}~\&~\ref{subsec:app:lov-guidance-prompts-llava-vqa}.
-These results provide a glimpse of the possibility of further extension of our work to the task of open-ended VQA in other domains, where the goal can be to optimize the questions.
-Currently, we leave such exploration for future work.

-\textbf{Generalization of Prompts:} In Table~\ref{tab:prompt-generalization} we evaluate the generalization ability of the discovered prompts on various CLIP variants,~\eg MetaCLIP~\citep{metaclip}.
-We find that the effective prompts discovered for the CLIP ViT-B/32~\citep{clip} backbone can transfer to other CLIP variants (and model sizes) to enhance the results.

-\textbf{Choice of Layer for Guidance:} One important design choice for our~\method is the choice of layer in the LLM for the embedding-space guidance.
-Furthermore, our method calculates the mean of the sequence lengths, to obtain the sentence embeddings (\cf~\eqref{eq:hb_hw}), which is also an opportunity for introspection.
-To obtain a measure of the quality of the sentence embeddings, we linear probe different layers in \llama-3, on the popular sentiment classification task SST~\citep{socher2013recursive} and provide results in Figure~\ref{fig:layer_sweep} (left).
-SST has been widely used to benchmark sentence representations \citep{conneau-kiela-2018-senteval}.
+\paragraph{Choice of Layer for Guidance:} To obtain a measure of the quality of the sentence embeddings, we linear probe different layers in \llama-3, on the popular sentiment classification task SST~\citep{socher2013recursive} and provide results in Figure~\ref{fig:layer_sweep} (left).
 We find that the middle layers of \llama-3 obtain the highest accuracy, highlighting the semantic relevance of the sentence embeddings obtained from these layers, consistent with the literature \citep{liu-etal-2019-linguistic,zhao-etal-2020-quantifying}.
 Furthermore, we also run a sweep while applying the guidance on different layers in \llama-3 and plot the resulting ImageNet accuracy on the 1-shot train set in Figure~\ref{fig:layer_sweep} (right).
 The accuracy peaks at layer $16$ and layer $17$.
 These results are consistent with the linear probing results obtained on the SST-$5$ dataset, hinting that the middle layers might be the most effective.
-Hence, keeping these results in view and following~\citet{actadd}, we choose layer $17$ in \llama-3 to apply the offset vector for steering the responses.
+Keeping these results in view, we choose layer $17$ in \llama-3 to apply the offset vector for steering the responses.